What is Campari?

 Retro Italian apéritif Campari has made a comeback - and we're with it all the way.
-Not convinced?
-Give our beginners' guide a look.
+Discover our top tips and the best Campari cocktails.

 Campari, the garishly crimson apéritif often the reserve of Italian grandmothers and men in white linen, has made a comeback - and we're with it all the way.
 It sometimes comes with the caveat of being "an acquired taste" thanks to its bitter nature but it's worth trucking on and overcoming the initial barrier.
 We've put together an entry-level guide to the fruity wonder.

 An alcoholic liqueur often nestled at the back of spirit shelves.
 It ranges from between 20.5% and 28% in strength and was created in Northwest Italy in 1860.
 Its distinctive 1930s-designed bottle is part of a slick package of stylish advertising and promotion.
 Its recipe is a secret but distinctive notes include grapefruit, mild herbs, orange and lemon leaves and light spice.

 Traditionalists serve it simply with two parts soda water to one part spirit, as in this Campari & soda.
 Ice is absolutely essential, and a slice of orange both lessens the spirit hit and accentuates the refreshing citrus flavour.

 Orange juice works particularly well in place of soda, especially if you squeeze your own.
 Avoid juices that are bitter or acidic - grapefruit juice works well in theory, but the double hit may be too intense for some.